Ascension-Addons/TomTom/README.md

-# Addon Name
+# TomTom

-This is the repository for <Addon Name>.
+This is the repository for TomTom.
 Modified for Ascension.gg.